Vivian Maier: Nanny with a Rolleiflex

 - Connected by Bob Greenberg

-An exhibit explores humankind’s relation with technology, curated by the founder of digital powerhouse R/GA.
+An exhibit explores humankind’s relation with technology, curated by the founder of R/GA.

 - Time Capsules of Famous Lives

-Henry Leutwyler documents artifacts that tell stories about renowned figures who can no longer tell their own.
+Henry Leutwyler’s images tell stories about famed figures who can no longer tell their own.

 Deconstructing War Images

-In War Is Beautiful, David Shields casts doubt on the New York Times credo of “All the News That’s Fit to Print.”
+In War Is Beautiful, David Shields casts doubt on the veracity of news photos from the front lines.

 Laura Wilson’s Wild West

-Promoting the project That Day, a photographer who worked alongside Richard Avedon shares her view of the West.
+A photographer who worked alongside Richard Avedon shares her own visions of the West.

 Layers of Life

-Tirzah Brott captures “women of a certain age” whose sense of panache makes them still-shining stars.
+Tirzah Brott captures “women of a certain age” whose sense of panache shines on.

 Paradoxical Tribes

 Jimmy Nelson’s Before They Pass Away is full of stunning imagery.
-Does it exploit those it tries to represent?
+Does it exploit its subjects?

 - Inside Warhol’s Factory

-Andy Warhol spent a lifetime making himself (and friends) world famous.
+Andy Warhol spent a life making himself (and friends) famous.
 The madness behind his methods.

 On the Front Line

-Lynsey Addario talks about juggling her photojournalist career, her family, and the writing of her acclaimed memoir.
+Lynsey Addario talks about juggling her photo career, family, and the writing of her acclaimed memoir.

 Riding the Edge

-Balancing career goals with outdoor mayhem, Bryan Derballa plays on the threshold between ambition and abandon.
+Balancing career with outdoor mayhem, Bryan Derballa toggles between ambition and abandon.

 Self & Other

-Sophie Klafter’s compelling portrait series “corpoReality” is drawn from her own unique physicality.
+Sophie Klafter’s portrait series corpoReality draws from her own unique physicality.

 Gender Studies

-Ilana Panich Linsman explores themes including mortality, identity, and the inner psychology of outward beauty.
+Ilana Panich Linsman explores the inner psychology of outward beauty.

 Human Touch

-Supranav Dash portrays the craftspeople who are still peddling disappearing trades in his native India.
+Supranav Dash portrays craftspeople in disappearing trades in his native India.

 Lost in the Landscape

-In Mexico, Fernando Brito captures haunting death scenes that symbolize random violence and social decay.
+In Mexico, Fernando Brito captures death scenes symbolizing random violence and social decay.

 Getting Close Up

-In revealing portraits of famous and lesser-known subjects, Martin Schoeller explores the question: What’s in a face?
+In portraits of famed subjects, Martin Schoeller explores the question: What’s in a face?